Master of Arts in Teaching

 Orientation meeting with MAT coordinator regarding portfolio & interview preparation.
-Please contact Andrea Muench, Education Department Assistant at 847-735-5169 or email@example.com to arrange an appointment.
+Please contact Adrienne Thoms, Education Department Assistant at 847-735-5169 or email@example.com to arrange an appointment.

 Submission of Content Area Assessments Portfolio (see M.A.T.
-Handbook) in discipline-specific secondary or elementary broad fields to be evaluated and reviewed by Education Advisory Council content area liaison for strengths and weaknesses in content/certification area and possible additional course recommendations (one week before interview for review by faculty content expert)
+Handbook) in discipline-specific secondary or elementary broad fields to be evaluated and reviewed by Education Advisory Council content area liaison for strengths and weaknesses in content/licensure area and possible additional course recommendations

 - Successful interview with Department of Education faculty that includes assessment of the following:

 - clarity of goals for teaching

 - identifying characteristics demonstrated in areas of preprofessional dispositions, reflection, resourcefulness and potential for remaining characteristics to be demonstrated